kohadved/HTML-Compiler/README.md

 - BeautifulSoup4 for HTML parsing
 - html5lib for HTML5 validation
 - PyInstaller for executable creation
+- WebPreview to see live changes